F5Networks/k8s-bigip-ctlr/docs/upgradeProcess.md

 * CRD
   * You cannot add or delete the serviceAddress property for VS and TS CR after creating the CR.

+### **Upgrading from 2.19.0 to 2.20.0:**

+**_Functionality Changes:_**
+* Multi Cluster CRD
+  * HTTPS protocol is supported for primaryEndPoint url.
+We recommend configuring the required certificates in the "trusted-certs-cfgmap" deployment parameter to ensure secure communication.